 Each June, Georgia yard-sale shoppers spend the weekend hunting for bargains along the Dixie Highway Yard Sale.
 This tag sale/road trip is a must-do summer outing for those who like trinket shopping and hitting the open road.
-The Dixie Highway Yard Sale spans 90 miles from Marietta to Ringgold, with 13 participating communities in all.
-And it's held the first full three-day weekend in June, annually.
+The Sale spans 90 miles of the Dixie Highway, from Marietta to Ringgold, with 13 participating communities.
+It's held the first full three-day weekend in June, annually.
 In 2019, the dates are Friday, June 7 to Sunday, June 9.
 The Sale is open from 7:00 a.m. to 7:00 p.m. each day.

 The Dixie Highway Yard Sale takes you on a historical tour down Georgia's section of this road.
 Originally planned as a tourist route to lure wealthy motorists from the Midwest to vacation resorts in South Florida, the Dixie Highway is the nation's first full-fledged highway system.
 Savvy old-school marketers transformed the original highway name—"The Cotton Belt Route"—to a catchier name to promote it to northern snowbirds.
 Today, shoppers along the Marietta to Ringgold route often take home replicated Dixie Highway road signs as souvenirs of their trip down South.